U.S. Supreme Court upholds access to abortion pill

 During the COVID pandemic, the FDA announced that health care providers could become certified to prescribe mifepristone by completing a Prescriber Agreement Form.
 Before the drug regimen could be prescribed, however, patients and their healthcare provider must review and sign a Patient Agreement Form, acknowledging that the risks of the treatment regimen have been explained and are understood.
 Similarly, pharmacies must also be certified to dispense the drugs by completing a Pharmacy Agreement Form.

 At that time, the FDA allowed the pills to be sent through the mail following telehealth appointments.
 On January 3, the in-person doctor’s visit requirement to access a medical abortion were removed.
-Under the appellate court ruling, which has been temporarily paused by the Supreme Court, three visits would be required.
+Had the appellate court ruling been upheld, three visits would have been required.

 But is it effective—and safe?

 The abortion pill is not new.
-The FDA first approved Mifeprex in 2000 and approved a generic version of the drugs in 2019.
+It was first approved by the FDA in 2000.
+The agency approved the generic version mifepristone in 2019.
 In 2020, medical abortion was used in 54 percent of all abortions in the United States, according to the Guttmacher Institute, a nonprofit focused on sexual and reproductive health and rights.

 Surgical abortions may be quicker, result in less bleeding, and more immediately ensure that all fetal tissue is removed from the uterus, reducing the risk for infection.
 But some people may prefer to avoid an invasive surgical procedure and anesthesia.
 Risks of surgery also include possible vaginal or cervical lacerations, as well as injury to the uterus, bowel, or bladder.
 Taking medications in private at home may also offer a greater sense of control and comfort.

-The Texas lawsuit now headed to the Supreme Court alleges that the FDA’s initial approval of mifepristone did not adequately review its safety risks.
-This comes despite multiple decisions and scientific reviews by regulators over the past 23 years.
+The Texas lawsuit that went to the Supreme Court alleged that the FDA’s initial approval of mifepristone did not adequately review its safety risks.
+This was despite multiple decisions and scientific reviews by regulators over the past 23 years.
 Since it was approved in 2000, mifepristone has been used by more than 5.6 million people, the FDA points out.

 Medical abortions are highly effective, working between 95 and 99 percent of the time.
 A meta-analysis of 87 clinical trials also shows that medical abortion is safe.
 The review, which included more than 45,000 people, found that serious complications requiring hospitalization occurred in less than 0.3 percent of patients.